 There are different versions of the American flag, one of the most prominent being the Bennington flag.
-The Bennington flag has been around for over a century.
+The Bennington flag (see the best one for sale here) has been around for over a century.
 Receiving its namesake from the Battle of Bennington, it features a combination of red-and-white horizontal stripes with stars arching against a blue background in the top-left corner.
 What is the Bennington flag exactly?

 Overview of the Bennington Flag